Resseguie/electric-monkey/readme.md

 Pics/video to come...

+### The Setup

-Papermache monkey in a dog cage with (fake) jumper cables attached, etc.
+Paper mache monkey in a dog cage with (fake) jumper cables attached, etc.

 Monkey has servo to move tail randomly.